cabol/nebulex_redis_adapter/README.md

 > This one could be the easiest and recommended way for distributed caching using Redis and **NebulexRedisAdapter**.

-### Client-side Cluster based on Sharding (and consistent hashing)
+### Client-side Cluster based on Sharding

-**NebulexRedisAdapter** also brings with a simple client-side cluster implementation based on Sharding as distribution model and consistent hashing for node resolution.
+**NebulexRedisAdapter** also brings with a simple client-side cluster implementation based on Sharding distribution model.

 We define our cache normally: